Create a Yates account today!

 Growing Tips

 You don’t have to wait for all the onion bulbs to be full sized before you harvest them.
-You can pick and use smaller bulbs and leave the rest to grow bigger.
+You can pick and use a few smaller bulbs and leave the rest to grow bigger.

 Onions can go to seed if they aren’t planted at the right time of the year, so make sure you check the label before planting, to avoid disappointment!